scottchiefbaker/annoy-o-tron/README.md

 ## Why would I use it?

-To mildly inconvenience your friends and enemies, or to play a practical joke on your co-workers
+To mildly inconvenience your friends and enemies, or to play a practical joke on your co-workers.

 ## How does it work?

 Annoy-o-tron uses the built-in USB-OTG capabilities of your ESP32-S2 to emulate a keyboard and a mouse.
-On a specified interval a random event will fire.
+Every ten seconds a random event will fire.
 Potential events and their probabilities of firing are:

 | Event                       | Probability |